Udaipur district: Languages

-Administrative Structure
+Administrative structure

-Udaipur district comprises thirteen sub-divisions: Sarada, Girwa, Gogunda, Badgaon, Kherwara, Bhinder, Lasadiya, Mavli, Vallabhnagar, Kotra, Jhadol, Rishabhdev and Salumbar.
-These sub-divisions are further divided into 15 tehsils.
+Udaipur district comprises fifteen sub-divisions: Sarada, Girwa, Gogunda, Badgaon, Kherwara, Bhinder, Lasadiya, Mavli, Vallabhnagar, Kotra, Jhadol, Rishabhdev and Salumbar.
+These sub-divisions are further divided into 18 tehsils.
 Girwa sub-division consists two tehsils: Girwa and Gogunda.
 Kherwada sub-division also comprises two tehsils: Kherwada and Rishabhdeo.
 Each of the sub-divisions, Mavli, Vallabhnagar, Kotda and Jhadol comprise only one tehsil of the same name.
 Salumbar sub-division comprises three tehsils: Lasadiya, Salumbar and Sarada.
 There are 20 Panchayat Samitis in the district.

 Economy

-The economy of Udaipur district is primarily dependent on agriculture with 61.7 percent workers in the district engaged as cultivators or agricultural labourers.
+The economy of Udaipur district is primarily dependent on agriculture with 61.7 percent of workers in the district engaged as cultivators or agricultural labourers.

 In 2006 the Ministry of Panchayati Raj named Udaipur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the twelve districts in Rajasthan currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Udaipur district is rich in mineral resources, and produces greater value of minerals than the rest of the state combined.
 The important metallic minerals found in the district are ore of copper, lead, zinc and silver.
 Important non-metallic minerals found in the district are rock phosphate, asbestos, limestone, and marble.